Khamtrul Rinpoche: The Eighth Khamtrul Rinpoche Dongyud Nyima (1931–1980)

 The rinpoche rebuilt the Khampagar monastery, with the work being done by the lay community, monks and reincarnated lamas together.
 The rinpoche himself was a skilled artist and created many of the statues and paintings which can be seen in the monastery today.
 Tashi Jong has since flourished into a community of 150 monks, both in the monastery and the Khampagar Institute, a school teaching Buddhist philosophy which is connected to the monastery.
 There is also a lay community of around 400 people and a retreat centre for tokdens that houses about 15 yogis.
 The recreation of the monastery saw the resurgence of cham, or 'lama-dances', ritual dances by the monks, for which Tashi Jong has gained a high reputation (attracting a number of tourists, both Buddhist and non-Buddhist, each year).
 Throughout their years in exile, the rinpoche and his followers kept up the observance of their pujas.

-The Khamtrul Rinpoche is also well known as the root guru of Tenzin Palmo, an English nun and only the second Western woman to be ordained as a Tibetan Buddhist śrāmaṇerī and, subsequently, one of the first Tibetan Buddhist women ever to be ordained as a full bhikṣu in 1973.
+The Khamtrul Rinpoche is also well known as the root guru of Tenzin Palmo, an English nun and only the second Western woman to be ordained as a Tibetan Buddhist śrāmaṇerī and, subsequently, one of the first Tibetan Buddhist women ever to be ordained as a full bhikṣuṇī in 1973.
 The 8th Khamtrul Rinpoche gave her the Tibetan name Tenzin Palmo (she was originally called Diane Perry) and instructed her to build a nunnery near Tashi Jong.
 This request resulted in Dongyu Gatsal Ling (DGL) Nunnery, just a couple of kilometres from Tashi Jong.
-As of April 2008, work continues on the nunnery, but it is still a fully functional centre for the training of Buddhist nuns with 45 nuns there at the moment.
+As of 2025, the nunnery is the home of more than 100 nuns, including four Khenmos and four Togdenmas.

 In later life, the 8th Khamtrul Rinpoche visited Bhutan on a few occasions, giving teachings and initiations.
 In 1980, at the age of 49, he died due to ill health.
 According to Tibetan Buddhist tradition, bodhisattvas can have multiple incarnations; the 8th Khamtrul Rinpoche has two recognised reincarnations (with no disputes about the veracity of either).